dantasfiles/dantasfiles.github.io/_posts/2023-11-07-notes-on-the-worlds-i-see.md

 ---
-title: "Notes on Fei-Fei Li's <i>The Worlds I See: Curiosity, Exploration & Discovery at the Dawn of AI</i>"
+title: "Notes on Fei-Fei Li's 📕<i>The Worlds I See: Curiosity, Exploration & Discovery at the Dawn of AI</i>"
 description: "I read this book because I attended a talk by Prof. Li, and wanted to learn more about her research"
 author: Daniel Dantas
 ---